ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

                    y: nextFocusedCellCenter.y)
 }
 ```
-The last piece of puzzle is assigning the size and center property of the `attributes` based on the `indexPath` of the cell.
+The last piece of the puzzle is assigning the size and center property of the `attributes` based on the `indexPath` of the cell.

 :pencil2: `ThumbnailSlaveFlowLayout.swift`
 ```swift